 1K3.
-Non-handheld radios with only one earpiece may be worn or carried by the rider or bicycle only in road events except in Junior classes.
+Non-handheld radios with only one earpiece may be worn or carried by the rider or bicycle only in road events that include category 1,2, or professional riders, except in junior races.

 1K4.
 Racing numbers.

 (a) Racing numbers are provided by the organizer, who may require a deposit that shall be refunded on return of the numbers in good order.
 The figures should be black, and be 12 to 14 cm high on a light colored background 20 cm or less in height and 20 cm wide.
 The figures shall not be handwritten, but printed in block letters using waterproof ink.
 Numbers shall be constructed from materials sufficiently durable to last the race without tearing or disintegrating, even in adverse weather.
 The name of the race or race sponsor may appear on a competitor's number.
 [Promoters who fail to provide numbers meeting the above requirements to all riders shall be fined as specified in the Schedule of Fees.]